Cat collars

 To us, the image of a cat wearing a bell is almost natural.
 Although for many years it has been seen as a nice accessory and, in a way, necessary for a cat that is out and about in the wilderness, there is a growing argument against putting this noisy article on your cat's neck.
 At OneHowTo.com, we explain why you should not put a bell on your cat, as it is not as good an idea as you thought.

-You may also be interested in: Is it Safe to Put a Collar on a Cat?
+You may also be interested in: How Does a Cat Bib Work

 Firstly, the main reason is the noise.
 And not just because it is repetitive and annoying for you, but because it is harmful to your cat's health.
 The bell is too close to their ears and in the long-term, this powerful and constant noise will impair your cat's sharp hearing.
 It could even turn your cat deaf if the bell were a big enough size.